Practical Nursing Program (Diploma -

 Practical Nursing Curriculum

-The Practical Nursing Program at Ohio Business College is 69 full credits with 450 clock hours in Theory, 420 clock hours in Clinical, and 240 clock hours in Skills Lab.
+The fast-track Practical Nursing Program at Ohio Business College is 69 full credits with 450 clock hours in Theory, 420 clock hours in Clinical, and 240 clock hours in Skills and Simulation Lab.
 Each quarter in the four-quarter program is 10 weeks long with an 11th week reserved for make-up learning and final exams.
 Below is a brief overview of the LPN courses required to obtain your Practical Nursing diploma.